ParsaJafarian/sql_app/README.md

 6. Run `npm start` to start the server
 7. Go to `localhost:3000` to view the app

-## Technologies used
-- Node.js
-- Express.js
-- MySql
-- HTML
-- CSS
-- Javascript

 ## What I learned
-- How to use MySql
+- How to use MySQL
 - How to use Express.js
 - How to use Node.js
 - How to use Nodemon
 - How to use EJS
 - How to use Body-Parser

-## What I want to add
+- How to use Express-Session and Connect-Flash

+## Next steps
 - A login page
 - A logout page
 - A page that displays all the emails in the database

-## What I want to fix
+- Passport.js for authentication
+- A page that allows the user to change their profile information
-- The CSS styling of the app
+- Cleaning up the styelsheets
+- Improving the error messages and error handling